 - Sexual assault, the law, your rights

-1800 RESPECT has an information page that includes a video explaining your rights and options after a sexual assault.
-It is available on their website: www.1800respect.org.au/violence-and-abuse/sexual-assault-and-violence
+Please visit the 1800 RESPECT website for information explaining your rights and options after a sexual assault.

-The Domestic Violence Resource Centre Victoria has a range of information and resources, including in relation to survivors of sexual assault.
-Visit their website: www.dvrcv.org.au/help-advice
+The Domestic Violence Resource Centre Victoria (DVRCV) website has a range of information and resources, including in relation to survivors of sexual assault.

 - A ‘Code of Practice for the Investigation of Sexual Crime’